 Various hot springs and waterfalls look brilliant in selfies, but it is really risky to step on slippery stones in order to make a great selfie.
 It might look beautiful, but it is very dangerous and you risk falling into the water and in some cases boiling water.

 Keep a distance

 Hot springs and geysers can be very hot and sometimes the steam around them can reach 100C.
-That's why it is very important to keep the distance from the stream, even if it may look harmless.
+That's why it is very important to keep a distance from the stream, even if it may look harmless.
 It might be tempting to come as close as possible for a good photo, but don't forget about safety!

 There are many great opportunities for selfies in Iceland, in many cases you won't even need any filters, however, bear in mind these rules and watch out for signs, when you decide to take a photo.
 After all no photo opportunity is worth getting and injury and spending the rest of your holidays in the hospital!